 These devices can go a long way to promote your aging parent’s safety, especially if their balance continues to decline.

-If your parent is experiencing balance loss while aging in place, you should remove any obstacles that could lead to a fall, such as minor elevation changes, including doorway thresholds, mats in front of sinks.
+If your parent is experiencing balance loss while aging in place, you should remove any obstacles that could lead to a fall, such as minor elevation changes, including doorway thresholds or floor mats in front of sinks.

 Start by going through your loved one’s home and noting potential hazards such as loose railings, uneven porch steps, or loose rugs.
-Move or get rid of any objects in the way of walkways, particularly those in high-traffic areas.
+Next, move or get rid of any objects in the way of walkways, particularly those in high-traffic areas.

-If you would like more information about senior health and safety, visit the Blog.
+If you want more information about senior health and safety, visit the Blog.

 - “Balance Problems and Disorders.”
 National Institute on Aging, U.S. Department of Health and Human Services, www.nia.nih.gov/health/balance-problems-and-disorders.